Simo

 while reciting the poem

-while swimming by
+while swerving by

 graves while pasting paper